sorelmitra/learn/sso/Readme.md

 	-> Authentication -> Social -> `okta-trial-5286963`
 	-> Applications -> `BlueJayBird Okta Trial`

-Screenshots in the `auth0-okta` folder.
+See procedure in `config-auth0-okta.md`, headings 'A' and 'B'.

 Key points for the Social connection: